My kids adore Supertato, actually I do too, I think Sue Hendra might well be my favourite author for kids books!

 Create a sensory play area in a tuff spot* with part-cooked potatoes, peas, broccoli, carrots and a potato masher!

-Make speech bubbles to go alongside your Supertato crafts – what might Supertato or Evil Pea be saying?
+Need a simple idea to help with literacy?
+Why not make speech bubbles to go alongside your Supertato crafts – what might Supertato or Evil Pea be saying?

 Use Powerful Mothering’s free printable for sorting fruit and vegetables by colour.